jblick1327/PySwitch/README.md

 pip install -e .
 ```

-If no microphone is detected when launching the GUI, an error will direct you to
-the calibration menu where you can choose an input device from a dropdown.
+If no microphone is detected when launching the GUI, the application will automatically try alternative audio devices.
+If no working device is found, an error will direct you to the calibration menu where you can choose an input device from a dropdown.
 <!-- TODO: add wizard GIF here -->

 On Windows the microphone is opened in WASAPI exclusive mode when possible.
-If
-exclusive access fails, the program falls back to the default shared mode.
-Set
-the `SWITCH_EXCLUSIVEMODE` environment variable to `0` to force shared mode.
+If exclusive access fails, the program automatically falls back to shared mode.
+Set the `SWITCH_EXCLUSIVEMODE` environment variable to `0` to force shared mode.

 ### Layout files

 Layouts live in `switch_interface/resources/layouts/`.
 Each JSON file defines `pages` containing rows of `keys`.
 Keys can specify a label and an action.

+The application comes with several built-in layouts:
+- `qwerty_full.json` - Complete QWERTY layout with all essential keys
+- `simple_alphabet.json` - Beginner-friendly alphabetical layout
+- `pred_test.json` - Layout with predictive text capabilities

-The `pred_test.json` layout includes special `predict_word` and `predict_letter` keys that pull suggestions from the built‑in predictive text engine.
+The layouts include special `predict_word` and `predict_letter` keys that pull suggestions from the built‑in predictive text engine.

 See [docs/layouts.md](docs/layouts.md) for a detailed explanation of the format and examples.